 Fixed term exclusions operate on an increasing tariff.
 The first exclusion is a 1 day FTE.
-The 1 day FTE is repeated 6 times; followed by 4 periods of 2 days; followed by 4 periods of 3 days; followed by 2 periods of 4 days before escalating to 2 periods of 5 days FTE.
+The 1 day FTE is repeated 3 times; followed by 3 periods of 2 days; followed by 3 periods of 4 days before escalating to 3 periods of 5 days FTE.
 The exclusion tariff increases for each non-conformity in this set escalation manor.